dandresky/inventory-classifier/README.md

 - items overlap or vary in size with distance
 - image quality

-Pre-training a deep convolutional net on large datasets with large number of classes such as Imagenet seems the most common approach but, based on some preliminary tests, doesn't appear to be practical in this case.
+Using a deep convolutional net pre-trained on large datasets with large number of classes such as Imagenet seems the most common approach but, based on some preliminary tests, doesn't appear to be practical in this case.
 My model must learn to count generic unknown and never before seen objects from common features.
 My hypothesis is that inventory items in a bin will typically take on one of a couple of common shapes (box, cylinder, book, etc.).
 My goal is to train a model to recognize these features and count the objects they represent.

 The first useful model is one that can recognize empty bins to allow better utilization of space.
 Bins with a low number of items could also be under-utilized requiring a model that could count up to say 5 generic objects.
 The following model architectures are considered: